“I don’t make friends easily,” says Zheng Xu, an engineer who goes by Z. “Most people probably say I’m pretty serious.”

 Now Z says, “I feel much more empowered.”
 He feels more confident and enjoyed learning the approach.
 “Being able to walk up to someone, introduce yourself and get the other person’s information if I wanted it.”

 “Near the end of the class, I went to a networking event for mobile apps.
 I was able to use some of the stuff we used in class.
 In the beginning it was still hard, but then I worked up enough courage to talk with someone who had just come in as well.”
 They were joined by two other people, and Z ended up getting everyone’s contact information.

 Before Jaunty, “I don’t think I would have gotten much out of [the event].”
 And he feels he wouldn’t have gotten their contact info before taking the course.
 “Now I know some people in the space that I want to be in.”

 He feels he’s “better now at guiding the conversation.
 That’s something I didn’t have before.”
 He wants to keep working on it.

 Who does Z feel would benefit from Jaunty?
-“Almost anyone, I would think.”
-He appreciates the way Jaunty teaches social skills, “putting it in different steps.
+“Almost anyone, I would think.
+I appreciated the way Jaunty teaches social skills, “putting it all in different steps.
 It’s very structured.
-You know why, then you do it better; you improve.”
+You know why you are doing something in the interaction, then you do it better; you improve.”

 The course has had some unexpected benefits for Z. “It’s definitely also helped on the personal relationship side.”
 Z feels Jaunty has helped his relationship with his wife, who is pregnant with their first child.
 He says they’re very different and he thinks like engineer.
 “I’m very solution oriented.”
 He used to try to fix his wife’s problems.
 Now, “If my wife comes to me with a problem [I feel] she’s not looking for a solution, she wants sympathy.
 It changes everything.
 That was huge.”